DevAndersen/posh-bucket/projects/customPrompt/README.md

 Please note that PowerShell 5 and 7 do not share the same `$PROFILE` file.
 Therefor, if using both versions of the prompt script, changing one version's prompt options does not affect that of the other.

+### General

+> `$PromptOptions.General`

+Contains general configurations, such as:
+- Directory colors
+- Path separator colors ('/' or '\', depending on your OS)
+- Drive colors (for Windows)
+- The order of which the order of the prompt segments.
+One could, for example, make the path appear before the clock, rather than the other way around.

 ### Prefix

+> `$PromptOptions.Prefix`

-A simple, static prefix text (defaults to "PS "), similarly to what is seen in the standard PowerShell prompt function.
+A simple, static prefix text (defaults to "`PS `" similarly to what is seen in the standard PowerShell prompt function).

 Disabled by default.

 ### Clock

+> `$PromptOptions.Clock`

 A clock that shows when the prompt function was executed.
 Useful for keeping track of when your previous command or script completed.